Skip to content

 Install

-Three installs, one workflow.
+Nine installs, one workflow.

 Each CLI is a standalone package on its native registry.
 Install whichever ones you need; they don't depend on each other and there's no shared runtime to set up.